Germany's AfD: Election success amounts to nothing – DW – 02/23/2025

 Germany's AfD: Election success amounts to nothingFebruary 23, 2025

-On election night, the AfD lead candidate Alice Weidel stressed again that her party is willing to enter into a coalition with the victorious center-right bloc of the Christian Democratic Union and Christian Social Union (CDU/CSU).
+On election night, the AfD lead candidate Alice Weidel stressed again that her party is willing to enter into a coalition with the winning center-right alliance of the Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU).

+At the same time, she lashed out at the CDU's leader and likely next chancellor Friedrich Merz.

 The AfD had managed to shape political discourse during the election campaign in Germany with its anti-immigration rhetoric, calling for Germany's borders to be closed to refugees and asylum seekers.